With its darkness and collateral nightmares, he dreads sleep.

-Reality may be another kind of nightmare but sleep is a trap, keeping him locked in that shadowy place where his demons come out to play and all his faults are laid before him like reaping slips.
+His nightmares are recreations of the memories rotting inside his subconscious, and over the years he's learned he has quite a dark imagination.
+Reality may be another kind of nightmare but sleep is a trap, keeping him locked in a shadowy place where his demons come out to play and all his faults are laid before him like reaping slips.

 Right now, he's very, very close to falling asleep.

-    Then, a goose honks too close to his face, and he practically leaps over the side of the couch.
+But then a goose honks too close to his face, and he practically leaps over the side of the couch.

-    The sound familiar enough that he doesn't stab the bird, he instead rolls his eyes and groans from the floor, which he has no intention of rising from and actually plans to stay there the rest of the day until he needs another drink.
-Perhaps the uncomfortable floor could delay sleep several hours.
+The sound familiar enough that he doesn't stab the bird, he screws his eyes shut and groans from the floor, which he has no intention of leaving and actually plans to stay there the rest of the day until he needs another drink.
+Maybe the uncomfortable floor will delay sleep several hours.

-    He gets one, anyway.
 "I did."
 Shifting a bag onto her shoulder, Hazelle Hawthorne adds, "Sorry.
 It ran in when I opened the door."

 Still, she's in his house.

 Groggily, Haymitch realizes Hazelle has come back to him specifically for work.
 The old canvas bag at her hip is full of cleaning implements: disinfectant spray, varnish, wire wool, and towel rags.
 Usually it hangs in his pantry beside the mop, broom, and dust pan - all of which Haymitch never bothers to use.
 The supply bag used to belong to his mother, and he gave it to Hazelle when he hired her, should more work open up to her once the local stigma of her son's flogging lifted.
 All she would've had without it was a washboard and a bucket full of more used rags and lumps of soap she'd been using as a laundress.
 Hazelle must have left the bag in his house; any belongings from the Seam that she didn't take with her were surely lost in the firebombing.